BaptisteTomasin/Federated-Learning-Frameworks/PaddleFL/MNIST/README.md

 # MNIST dataset

-In this folder, we run a federated learning script with PaddleFL.
-Moreover, in the script [paddlepaddle_mninst.py](/PaddleFL/MNIST/paddlepaddle_mninst.py), you can find the script that run centralize learning on the same dataset with paddelpaddle.
+This folder includes a federated learning strategy with PaddleFL.
+In addition, in [paddlepaddle_mninst.py](/PaddleFL/MNIST/paddlepaddle_mninst.py), you can get the script that run centralizes learning on the same dataset with paddelpaddle.

-### Pre-requist
+### Prerequisites

-To work with the mnist dataset, downloaded in the folder [data](/data), you must to install **mlxtend**, with the following command:
+To work with the MNIST dataset, downloaded in the folder [data](/data), you must to install **mlxtend**.
+Use the following command:

     pip3 install mlxtend

 ### Run script

-To begin the experiment we have to generate the **data_idx.json** file.
-If it is not already been done, you can you refer to the [data](/data) folder.
+To start the experiment, we have to generate the **data_idx.json** file.
+If it is not already been done, you can go to the [data](/data) folder.

-Now that we have the distribution of data, we can run and stop the federated learning script with the following commands:
+Now that the data are distributed, we can execute and stop the federated learning script with the following commands:

     # Run the FL
     ./run.sh
     # Stop the FL
     ./stop.sh

-To conclude, you can run the paddlepaddle's script with this command, to compare your results:
+To conclude, you can execute the paddlepaddle's script with this command, to compare your results:

     python3 paddlepaddle_mninst.py

 > Remarks:
 > * For the federated program, you can see the test accuracy in the log of the client 0
-> * To display the graph of metrics for each clients and for test data, you can use [parser.py](/PaddleFL/MNIST/parser.py) with the following command:
+> * To display the graph of metrics for each client and test data, you can use [parser.py](/PaddleFL/MNIST/parser.py) with the following command:
 >
 >       python3 parser.py --path <directory to the log file or the log folder>
 >